Canderson0456/Me/README.md

 I also enjoy messing with circuitry.
 And engineering in general.
 Building and programming stuff is cool.
 I once made an 8 bit adder just because.
 I just thought that was a cool project...

+I also tend to overcomment my code.
+Rarely do I comment too little.